Menditect/documentation/docs/definitions/test-step.md

 ## Definition

 A test step tests some specific aspect of system behaviour.
-A test step is always part of a test case that has the Automatic type.
+A test step is always part of a [Test Case](test-case) that has the Automatic type.

 A test step must be one of the following types:
 - Object